A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

-As before, suppose that we have HF spaces, $X$ and $Y$, and vertically composable HF fibrant resolved 2-spans, Let $\x_X$ and $\y_Y$ be subsets of $X$ and $Y$.
-Consider the corresponding $\Vect$-profunctors, The HF fibrant resolved 2-spans $\W_2$ and $\W_1$ give rise to natural transformations of $\Vect$-profunctors, as in Definition \ref{def:2matrixels}. \begin{Lemma} The composite of the natural transformations,
+Now recall Definitions \ref{equiv-of-HF-spans} and \ref{def:vspan_el}.
+Let $x \in X$ and $y\in Y$. \begin{Lemma} We have an isomorphism of HF spans, from $\{x|M_2|y\}$ to $\{x|N_1|y\}$, \end{Lemma} \begin{proof} Follows from the fact that the concatenation of two paths, $\gamma\colon a \to a$ and $\gamma'\colon a \to a$, see \eqref{eq:concatenation}, is a constant path if, and only if, $\gamma,\gamma'=\const_a$. \end{proof} Let now $\x_X$ and $\y_Y$ be subsets of $X$ and $Y$.
+Consider the $\Vect$-profunctors, The HF fibrant resolved 2-spans $\W_2$ and $\W_1$ give rise to natural transformations of $\Vect$-profunctors, as in Definition \ref{def:2matrixels}. \begin{Lemma} The diagram of natural transformations of profunctors commutes,